Robert Downey Jr.: Music

 Downey has ventured into music.
 He has sung on several soundtracks for his films, including Chaplin, Too Much Sun, Two Girls and a Guy, Friends and Lovers, and The Singing Detective.
-On November 23, 2004, he released his only studio album, titled The Futurist.
-A jazz pop-infused record, The Futurist was produced by Jonathan Elias and Mark Hudson; Downey played the piano on some of the tracks.
+On November 23, 2004, he released his only studio album, The Futurist.
+A jazz-pop-infused record, The Futurist was produced by Jonathan Elias and Mark Hudson; Downey played the piano on some of the tracks.
 The album debuted at number 121 on the Billboard 200 chart, selling 16,000 copies in its first week.
+A USA Today critic opined that the album could be perceived as "pretentious" or "simply dull" after a while, but "there is a moody musicality to tracks such as 'Man Like Me' and 'Details'".

 While promoting Tropic Thunder, Downey and his co-stars Ben Stiller and Jack Black were back-up singers for the Pips to Gladys Knight singing "Midnight Train to Georgia" for the season 7 finale of American Idol in 2008.
-Downey has repeatedly collaborated with English musician Sting.
-In addition to their 2001 duet of the Police's "Every Breath You Take" on an episode of Ally McBeal, the two performed "Driven to Tears" together live at Sting's 60th birthday concert in October 2011.
-That same year, both appeared on Jonathan Elias's Prayer Cycle 2: Path to Zero, a benefit album supporting the anti-nuclear organization Global Zero.
+Downey has repeatedly collaborated with the English musician Sting.
+As well as their 2001 duet of the Police's "Every Breath You Take" on an episode of Ally McBeal, the two performed "Driven to Tears" together live at Sting's 60th birthday concert in October 2011.
+That year, both appeared on Jonathan Elias's Prayer Cycle 2: Path to Zero, a benefit album supporting the anti-nuclear organization Global Zero.